What is vendor fraud and how to prevent vendor fraud schemes?

 - Two-tiered approvals - Both vendor approvals and payment approvals should be run through a multi-layered approval process.
 This can ensure that the company gets legitimate vendors and that payments are under better scrutiny with more than one employee supervising the process.

 Vendor fraud can take a heavy toll on an organization and cost it dearly.
-Prevention of vendor fraud necessitates proper planning, reviewing, and updating company policies at regular intervals.
+Prevention of vendor fraud necessitates proper vendor onboarding, planning, reviewing, and updating company policies at regular intervals.
 Preventive measures should be implemented on a multi-level approach to mitigate fraud and protect organizations from severe losses in the future.